grailbio-publications/Larson_cfRNA_DarkChannelBiomarkers/README.md

 # Reproducibility

 This analysis relies on publicly available data sets, which are described below.
-The code dscribed below generates the figures as shown in Larson, et al.
+The code described below generates the figures as shown in Larson, et al.

 ## Data Access